 The Srixon Soft Feel, a very successful ball that has earned high marks from critics, provides incredible softness, excellent distance off the tee, and solid spin control around the greens.
 It has a fair 60 compression rating that is ideal for low to moderate swing speeds.

 This ball has a two-piece construction consisting of:

 - a reformulated FastLayer Core that transitions from a soft inner core to a firmer outer edge.
 This core snaps back to shape after impact more quickly than ever, producing more ball speed.

-- a soft, thin ionomer cover that increases spin with wedges and provides a softer feel on short game shots.
+- a thin ionomer cover that increases spin with wedges and provides a softer feel on short game shots.

 The Soft Feel features Srixon’s proprietary 338 Speed Dimple pattern.
 This pattern works to reduce drag, increase launch, and help the ball go farther and straighter with a more penetrating flight.

-The ball is also available in the Soft Feel Lady variant and in matte high-visibility colours orange, red and green.
+The ball is also available in the Soft Feel Lady variant and in colours Tour Yellow and Pink.